SUNY BROOME COMMUNITY COLLEGE CAMPUS

 - Wheel lock/immobilization offense and associated fees

-* STUDENTS: If you receive a ticket for parking without a permit in a student lot (D01), you may have your first ticket waived if, within 3 business days, you register your vehicle in the Public Safety office.
-To do this please bring in your ticket, your photo ID, and your DMV registration to Public Safety and pick-up your decal
+* STUDENTS: If you receive a ticket for parking without a permit in a student lot (D01), you may have your first ticket waived if, within 3 business days, you register your vehicle on-line through your MyCollege.
+You must then bring in your ticket, your photo ID, and your DMV registration to Public Safety and pick-up your decal

 Parking Appeals Board may: